 In August 2021, we entered into a long-term sublease agreement for 13,000 square feet of the office space at 38 Sidney Street, Cambridge, Massachusetts, with the term of the lease running through December 2024.
 In April 2022, we entered into a long-term sublease agreement for 27,000 square feet of the office space at 64 Sidney Street, Cambridge, Massachusetts, with the term of the lease running through April 2025.
-At the end of the initial sublease periods, the subtenant has the option to extend the leases for one additional 6-month period.
+We recorded operating sublease income of \$4.1 million and \$0.5 million for the years ended December 31, 2022 and December 31, 2021, respectively, in other income, net in the consolidated statements of operations.
+We received a security deposit from our sublesse of approximately \$1.1 million which is recorded within other non-current assets on our consolidated balance sheet.